Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/developer-guide.md

   This ODBC driver uses AWS logs beside its own logging.
 Please see how AWS Logs work in their [official document](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/logging.html).
 The logs will be stored inthe executable directory following the default naming pattern of `aws_sdk_<date>.log`.

+- To run integration/unit test, you need to specify the repository root directory.
+   - `REPOSITORY_ROOT` = `<Repository Root Directory>`

 ### Running an SSH tunnel for Testing
 By default, remote integration tests are not run.
 To enable remote integration tests, set the environment variable `DOC_DB_ODBC_INTEGRATION_TEST=1`